Jon Rudkin

 Jonathan Rudkin (born 13 January 1968) is an English association football academy coach.

+On 3 March 2026, Leicester City announced a “evolved senior leadership structure” and Rudkin became City’s Chief Football Officer.
+The official announcement said that 2026 marked 30 years since he had joined the Foxes.
+His new role involves “providing executive leadership of all football matters, ensuring long-term sporting alignment, strategic squad development and the high-performance environment required to deliver sustained competitive success”.

-Since 14 December 2014, he has been the Director of Football at Leicester City.
+Previously, starting on 14 December 2014, he was the Director of Football at the club.

 Since 12 June 2017, he is a board member at Oud-Heverlee Leuven.
 Both clubs are owned by the King Power International Group.

 Leicester City

+Rudkin formally started at the club in 1996.

 Youth roles

 Rudkin joined Leicester City as an academy coach in 1998 and became Academy Manager on 1 July 2003, a role he would maintain until 13 December 2014.

 He grew up in Wigston, a suburb of Leicester, and was in the Leicester City youth system until the age of 16.
 He played for Leicester United before going onto help the youth at Leicester City on a voluntary basis.
-He then working his way up to be a coach, according to Ian Baraclough and Matt Piper.
+He then worked his way up to be a coach, according to Ian Baraclough and Matt Piper.

 In 1998 he joined the academy as coach alongside David Nish and Neville Hamilton.
 Piper says, he "never shouted, he never got upset.
 He was the softer version of them all."

 Micky Adams, Leicester's manager at the time, suggested that Rudkin was a good choice to become Academy Manager in 2003, rather than recruit from outside the club.
 According to Adams, he was, "softly spoken and mild-mannered, and also very knowledgeable regarding the local youth football scene."

 During his time as Academy Manager, Leicester produced a number of players who would go on to win the Premier League with the club in 2015-16, such as Andy King and Jeffrey Schlupp.